Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (ii) An individual filter has a measured turbidity level of greater than 0.5 NTU in two consecutive measurements taken 15 minutes apart at the end of the first 4 hours of continuous filter operation after the filter has been backwashed or otherwise taken offline.

-(3) Individual filter turbidity monitoring reported as required under paragraph (2) shall include the following at a minimum:
+(3) Individual filter turbidity monitoring reported as required under paragraph (2) must include the following at a minimum:

 (i) Filter number.